 About the Barwon South West Public Health Unit

 The Barwon South West Public Health Unit (BSWPHU) is part of the local public health network of nine public health units across Victoria, established in response to the COVID-19 pandemic.
-Led by director, Professor Eugene Athan, the BSW PHU sits under the Directorate of Public Health and Health Service Partnership within Barwon Health and work closely with the Victorian Department of Health to deliver services to residents in the region extending from that spans from Greater Geelong to the South Australian border and north to the Southern Grampians region.
+Led by director, Professor Eugene Athan, the BSW PHU sits under the Directorate of Public Health and Health Service Partnership within Barwon Health and work closely with the Victorian Department of Health to deliver services to residents in the region that spans from Greater Geelong to the South Australian border and north to the Southern Grampians region.

 Initially, the BSW PHU is focused on COVID-19 preparedness, response, and vaccination, then it will move into other key areas of communicable diseases, such as blood-borne viruses including viral hepatitis, HIV, STIs, and food-borne diseases.